 This isn’t far at all, but it’s a bit much if you’re carrying a lot of bags.
 You will see yellow cabs everywhere in Greek cities and it’s easy to hail them down on the streets.

-You should also download the BEAT taxi app.
+You should also download the BEAT taxi app to get a taxi from the Athens airport.
 This is essentially our answer to Uber.

 Unfortunately, Uber and unlicensed cars are banned in Greece.
 However, ordering a car on BEAT means that you know the price before you get in and minimises the possibility of getting scammed on the price.